tatoren/OPR-Sim/README.md

-This is a demon, that still requires work.
+This is a demo, that still requires work.

 To run, place two units in a "units.tx " file at the same level as this code.
 Run `node probCommand.js`